 He wasn’t sure how to ask this.
 “Um, are you—”

 She turned back to him, her parasol hovering midair.
 Again she raised an eyebrow.
 “Am I…?”
 She drew herself up to her full height and looked down at him.
 “Am I Miss Vida Greenleaf, headliner of the world-famous Greenleaf Girls Revue?”
 She extended her hand to him again.
 “The very same.”

 Jake took her hand, sure that she wasn’t about to withdraw it until he kissed it.
-“And my darling fiancé Herbert has clearly perfected his temporal accelerator and sent me foward in time approximately—what year did you say it was?”
+“And my darling fiancé Herbert has clearly perfected his temporal accelerator and sent me forward in time approximately—what year did you say it was?”